Mars Attacks!: Cast

 The cast also includes Joe Don Baker and O-Lan Jones as Richie's parents Glenn Norris and Sue-Ann Norris, and Jack Black as his older brother Billy-Glenn Norris.
 Christina Applegate appears as Sharona, Billy-Glenn's girlfriend and trailer-park lover.
-Pam Grier plays Byron's former wife Louise Williams, while Janice Rivera plays his assistant Cindy, and Ray J and Brandon Hammond play his children Cedric Williams and Neville Williams.
+Pam Grier plays Byron's former wife, Louise Williams, while Janice Rivera plays his assistant, Cindy, and Ray J and Brandon Hammond play his children, Cedric Williams and Neville Williams.
 Jerzy Skolimowski plays Doctor Zeigler, the developer of a Martian-language translator.
-John Roselius plays Stone's supervisor at GNN while Michael Reilly Burke and Valerie Wildman play fellow reporters.
+John Roselius plays Stone's supervisor at GNN, while Michael Reilly Burke and Valerie Wildman play fellow reporters.
 Steve Valentine plays the television director for Nathalie's talk show.
-Paul Winfield and Enrique Castillo respectively play General Casey and the Hispanic Colonel who greet the aliens in Nevada.
+Paul Winfield and Enrique Castillo, respectively, play General Casey and the Hispanic colonel who greet the aliens in Nevada.
+Brian Haley plays Mitch, one of the President's Secret Service agents.
 Frank Welker voices the Martians.

 Production

 Development

-In 1985, Alex Cox pitched the idea of a film based on the Mars Attacks trading card series as a joint production to Orion and TriStar Pictures.
-He wrote three drafts over the next four years but was replaced by Martin Amis before Orion and TriStar placed Mars Attacks in turnaround.
+In 1985, Alex Cox pitched the idea of a film based on the Mars Attacks trading-card series as a joint production to Orion and TriStar Pictures.
+He wrote three drafts over the next four years, but was replaced by Martin Amis before Orion and TriStar placed Mars Attacks! in turnaround.

 In 1993, Jonathan Gems, a screenwriter who had previously written multiple unproduced screenplays for director Tim Burton, approached the director and pitched the idea of turning both Mars Attacks and Dinosaurs Attack! into films.
 While both Gems and Burton realized that a Dinosaurs Attack! film would be too similar to Steven Spielberg's Jurassic Park (1993), Burton believed that a Mars Attacks! adaptation could function like a 1970s disaster picture with an ensemble cast; he and Gems consequently rented a copy of the film The Towering Inferno (1974) and watched it for inspiration.
 In a later interview, Gems explained: "After seeing that [movie] it all came to me fairly quickly.
 And, in about a week, I had it roughed out: the story and the characters.
-And when I finished it, I realized it was inevitably going to be – it couldn't help being – a portrait of America because, following the Irwin Allen formula, I'd sketched out a range of different characters from different walks of life and placed the action in different locations – in this case: California, Nevada, Kansas, New York, Mount Rushmore in Washington D.C."
+And when I finished it, I realized it was inevitably going to be – it couldn't help being – a portrait of America because, following the Irwin Allen formula, I'd sketched out a range of different characters from different walks of life and placed the action in different locations – in this case: California, Nevada, Kansas, New York, Mount Rushmore, and Washington, D.C."

-Burton, who was busy preparing Ed Wood (1994), believed that Mars Attacks! would be a perfect opportunity to pay homage to the films of Edward D. Wood Jr., especially Plan 9 from Outer Space (1959), and other 1950s science fiction B movies, such as Invaders from Mars (1953), It Came from Outer Space (1953), The War of the Worlds (1953), Target Earth (1954), Invasion of the Body Snatchers (1956) and Earth vs. the Flying Saucers (1956).
+Burton, who was busy preparing Ed Wood (1994), believed that Mars Attacks! would be a perfect opportunity to pay homage to the films of Edward D. Wood Jr., especially Plan 9 from Outer Space (1959), and other 1950s science-fiction B movies, such as Invaders from Mars (1953), It Came from Outer Space (1953), The War of the Worlds (1953), Target Earth (1954), Invasion of the Body Snatchers (1956), and Earth vs. the Flying Saucers (1956).